BlueWhaleo5/Symbolic-and-Algebraic-Reasoning-in-Petri-Nets/README.md

 ## 🚀 Quick Start

-Follow these steps to get the project up and running on your local machine.

 1.  **Download requirements.txt and the PertriNet folder**
 - Ensure that all source code files and the test cases (test1.pnml to test10.pnml) are located in the same directory (or adjust the path in main.py if necessary).
 - Open your terminal or command prompt and navigate to the source code directory.